 Teacher Leaders: We will be recruiting six geography teachers (6th or 9th grade) to be considered as teacher leaders.
 Being a teacher leader signifies that the teacher (1) has experience in teaching geography, (2) has a variety of teaching techniques and pedagogic strategies they would like to share with other teachers, (3) is comfortable with incorporating technology, especially geospatial technology (i.e. Google Maps, Google Earth, ArcGIS Online, MapQuest) into their curriculum, and (4) normally takes the lead at their school.

-Responsibilities:: If chosen as a teacher leader, there will be a mandatory creative pre-production meeting on March 9 to go over the expectations of the development workshops.
+Responsibilities:: If chosen as a teacher leader, there will be a mandatory creative pre-production meeting to go over the expectations of the development workshops.
 During the workshops, teacher leaders and project staff will work with the modules and discuss different ways they would use them to guide classroom teaching exercises.
 The teacher leaders will not only provide ideas of how to teach the module, they will also suggest extensions or modifications to the lesson that they would recommend for different learning styles.
 This will occur over four different sessions, called development workshops.
 Each development workshop will focus on one of the four modules.
 The workshops will be videotaped, edited, and produced into an online professional development program, one for each module.
 Teacher leaders will also be requested to attend the utilization workshop.
 After the workshops, teacher leaders will be asked to participate in a focus group.
 They are also asked to implement one of the modules in their own classroom, and will receive a follow-up survey.

 Time and Stipend: $1,500 stipend will be awarded.
 This stipend is to cover their time for attending and participating in the prep session, five workshops, and any follow-up research protocols.
 Teachers will also receive CPE credit hours for their participation in the workshops.